RetroDECK/ES-DE/FAQ.md

 ## What is the relationship between ES-DE and EmuDeck?

-ES-DE and [EmuDeck](http://www.emudeck.com) are completely separate projects, but we collaborate to give the best possible user experience.
-EmuDeck is an installer that downloads emulators and applies configuration to these, and it can also download and install ES-DE.
-EmuDeck is not needed to run ES-DE, but on the Steam Deck it provides a convenient way of setting up an emulator environment.
-It's a good idea to read the _Specific notes for Steam Deck_ section of the [User guide](USERGUIDE.md#specific-notes-for-steam-deck) if ES-DE has been installed using EmuDeck.
+[EmuDeck](http://www.emudeck.com) is an installer that installs ES-DE and a number of emulators.
+It's a completely separate project and it's not required in order to use ES-DE.

 ## What is the relationship between ES-DE and RetroDECK?